 - Our psychological make-up.
 Your self-esteem, confidence, values, the beliefs you hold about yourself, your thinking patterns, your attitude to your work and your general level of positivity can all impact on whether you ‘pick yourself up’ or ‘beat yourself up’ after adverse events.

 - Life events.
 Divorce, bereavement, illness, moving house, relocating and many other life events can make us more vulnerable to workplace pressures that we might otherwise take in our stride.

 - Our relationships at work.
 How you get on with your boss and your colleagues - and your level of engagement at work - can all play a part in how you respond in difficult times.
-The cultural norms in the organisation can also play a part.
+The cultural norms in the organization can also play a part.
 If there’s a macho or ‘stiff-upper-lip’ culture in the workplace, people can perceive an added pressure to be seen as someone who can ‘cope’.
 In this case, many people suffer in silence.

 - Our support network.
 Having supportive family or friends around you is important, so you can ‘let off steam’ about your work challenges or find a ‘sounding board’ or a ‘critical friend’ to discuss adverse events.
 We are more resilient when there are people in our networks who can offer us fresh perspectives on what we’re experiencing.

 - Our sense of proportion.
 If your work means everything to you, any setbacks in your job can have a devastating impact.
 However, if you have a work-life balance or you feel your life has a wider meaning or purpose beyond your career, you’re more likely to see a negative situation in a more contained and actionable context.
 Interests outside of work, whatever they may be - e.g. singing in a choir, bee-keeping or five-a-side football - can help to give you a greater sense of perspective.